nonara/ts-patch/README.md

 # Writing Transformers

+For an overview of the typescript compiler (such as what a `SourceFile` and `Program` is) see: [Typescript Compiler Notes](https://github.com/microsoft/TypeScript-Compiler-Notes).

 ## Source Transformers

 Source Transformers will transform the AST of SourceFiles during compilation, allowing you to alter the output of the JS or declarations files.